 Papakolea Beach is in a secluded area.
 It is definitely worth the journey to see the sparkling green sand.
 The Pu’u Mahana cinder cone continues to erode, causing the sand to stay green.

 Checking out this beach is one of the best things to do on the Big Island.
+It’s one of the few green sand beaches in the world.

 You should park at the dead-end road off Highway 11 in South Point to reach this beach.
 There is a 2-plus mile trail will lead you directly to Papakolea Beach.
 Please do not attempt to drive or take a ride to the beach!
 Not only is it illegal, but it is also damaging to the natural landscape.